PurpurMC/Purpur/CONTRIBUTING.md

 ## PR Policy
 We'll accept changes that make sense.
 You should be able to justify their existence, along with any maintenance costs that come with them.
-Remember, these changes will affect everyone who runs Paper, not just you and your server.
+Remember, these changes will affect everyone who runs Purpur, not just you and your server.
 While we will fix minor formatting issues, you should stick to the guide below when making and submitting changes.

 ## Formatting